-- For IPv4, a DHCP service running on the public network the cluster uses - For IPv6, an autoconfiguration service running on the public network the cluster uses - Enough addresses on the DHCP server to provide one IP address for each node, and three IP addresses for the cluster used by the Single Client Access Name (SCAN) for the cluster - Use an existing GNS configuration.
-Starting with Oracle Grid Infrastructure 12c Release 1 (12.1), a single GNS instance can be used by multiple clusters.
-To use GNS for multiple clusters, the DNS administrator must have delegated a zone for use by GNS.
-Also, there must be an instance of GNS started somewhere on the network and the GNS instance must be accessible (not blocked by a firewall).
-All of the node names registered with the GNS instance must be unique. - Static IP address assignment using DNS or host file resolution.
+- For IPv4, a DHCP service running on the public network the cluster uses - For IPv6, an autoconfiguration service running on the public network the cluster uses - Enough DHCP addresses to provide 1 IP address for each node, and 3 IP addresses for the cluster used by the Single Client Access Name (SCAN) for - Static IP address assignment using DNS or host file resolution.
 If you select this option, then network administrators assign a fixed IP address for each physical host name in the cluster and for IPs for the Oracle Clusterware managed VIPs.
 In addition, either domain name server (DNS) based static name resolution is used for each node, or host files for both the clusters and clients have to be updated, resulting in limited SCAN functionality.
 Selecting this option requires that you request network administration updates when you modify the cluster.

-For GNS without zone delegation: Configure a GNS virtual IP address (VIP) for the cluster.
+For GNS without zone delegation:

+Configure a GNS virtual IP address (VIP) for the cluster.
 To enable Oracle Flex Cluster, you must at least configure a GNS virtual IP address.